brupje/ArduinoCore-samd/README.md

-# Arduino Core for SAMD21 CPU
+# RRW Core for SAMD21 CPU

 This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).